Do Isopods Need Protein?

 In nature, isopods feed mainly on decomposing organic materials found on the forest floor.
 This includes leaf litter, wood fibres, fungi, and plant debris.

-Maintaining a supply of leaf litter in the enclosure helps replicate the natural diet of isopods.
+Maintaining a constant supply of leaf litter helps replicate this natural diet and supports stable colony growth.

 Why Protein Can Be Beneficial